Reva-Kovuru/ExpenseTracker/README.md

 # ExpenseTracker
-A MERN project that tracks and analyzes household expenses
+A MERN + MaterialUI project that tracks and analyzes household expenses